Planar Drawings with Few Slopes of Halin Graphs and Nested Pseudotrees: Cycle-Trees and Proof of

 \section{Cycle-Trees and Proof of \Cref{thm:main-halin}}

-In this section, we consider cycle-trees and prove that their planar slope number is $O(\Delta^2)$ in general and $O(\Delta)$ for Halin graphs.
-A degree-$2$ vertex $v$ of a cycle-tree $G$ whose neighbors are $x$ and $y$ is \emph{contractible} if $(x,y)$ is not an edge of $G$, and if deleting $v$ and adding the edge $(x,y)$ yields a cycle-tree; this operations is the \emph{contraction} of $v$.
+In this section, we consider cycle-trees and prove that their plane slope number is~$O(\Delta^2)$ in general and $O(\Delta)$ for Halin graphs.
+A degree-$2$ vertex $v$ of a cycle-tree~$G$ whose neighbors are $x$ and $y$ is \emph{contractible} if $(x,y)$ is not an edge of $G$, and if deleting $v$ and adding the edge $(x,y)$ yields a cycle-tree; this operations is the \emph{contraction} of $v$.
 A cycle-tree $G$ is \emph{irreducible} if it contains no contractible vertex.
-We prove~the~following.

-\begin{restatable}[$\star$]{lemma}{nice} For every degree-$\Delta$ cycle-tree $G$ and irreducible cycle-tree $G'$ obtained from $G$ by any sequence of contractions, $\psn(G) \leq \psn(G')$. \end{restatable}
+\begin{lemma} For every degree-$\Delta$ cycle-tree $G$ and irreducible cycle-tree $G'$ obtained from $G$ by any sequence of contractions, $\psn(G) \leq \psn(G')$. \end{lemma} \begin{proof} First, $G'$ has at most degree~$\Delta$, as each contraction does not increase the degree of any vertex.
+Let $\Gamma'$ be a plane straight-line drawing of $G'$.
+A plane straight-line drawing $\Gamma$ of $G$ can be obtained from $\Gamma'$ by subdividing the edges that stemmed from the contraction operations.
+Clearly, $\psn(\Gamma)=\psn(\Gamma')$, and consequently~$\psn(G) \leq \psn(G')$. \end{proof}

 By \cref{le:nice}, without loss of generality, the considered cycle-trees will have no contractible vertices.
 Furthermore, if the outer face of an irreducible $2$-connected cycle-tree $G$ of degree $\Delta$ has size $k \geq 3$, then the number of edges of $G$ is $O(k \,\Delta)$, which implies that $\psn(G) \in O(\Delta)$ if $k$ is constant.
 This observation allows us to assume $k>3$ for $2$-connected instances, which will simplify the description.